shakes76/PatternFlow/recognition/s4581991-vqvae/README.md

 used to test the VQVAE recreation quality, however the PixelCNN did not require the use of such a test set as explained further below.

+Images were resized to 96x96 due to constraints on the training time and amount of memory available.
+This still produced quite detailed results and was a good level of trade-off.

 ### Loss

 Through trial and error good results were achieved when trained with 50 epochs